Pacha Khan Zadran: Guantanamo connection

 The other three men were captured because they owned passports, or were related to Sarajuddin.

 Sarajuddin's connection to Pacha Khan was that tribal elders had directed him to recruit fighters from his village, and four neighboring villages, to fight under Zadran, when the USA appealed to local leaders to overthrow the Taliban.

-The four men's capture occurred when Pacha Khan Zadran was considered a firm US ally.
-But, two and a half years later, when Pacha Khan Zadran was considered a renegade, Sarajuddin's efforts to raise troops to serve under Pacha Khan Zadran, to overthrow the Taliban, was offered as a justification for classifying the four men as enemy combatants.
+The four men's capture occurred when Zadran was considered a firm US ally.
+But, two and a half years later, when Zadran was considered a renegade, Sarajuddin's efforts to raise troops to serve under Pacha Khan Zadran, to overthrow the Taliban, was offered as a justification for classifying the four men as enemy combatants.

 Reports of banditry

 Human Rights Watch, in a 2003 report entitled: "Killing you is a very easy thing for us", quoted truck drivers who reported being robbed at roadblocks set up by Pacha Khan Zadran's men:

-Tribal forces captured Pacha Khan Zadran in Pakistan's Tribal Areas on December 1, 2003.
+Pakistani forces captured Pacha Khan Zadran in Pakistan's Tribal Areas on December 1, 2003.

-He was handed over to Afghanistan's officials at the Pakistan/Afghanistan border on February 3, 2004 in Nangarhar.
+He was handed over to Afghanistan's officials at the Pakistan-Afghanistan border on February 3, 2004 in Nangarhar.
 Officials said the capture occurred with their cooperation because his forces had been setting up roadblocks on the roads in Paktia, and robbing travelers.

 The Seattle Times reports that American Special Forces referred to Pacha Khan Zadran as "PKZ".

 They report that in 2002 and 2003 the American Green Berets regarded PKZ as their main nemesis because they had been caught in the crossfire between Zadran and his local rivals.

 The Seattle Times also reports that American Special Forces believed Pacha Khan was extorting payments from drivers on the Khost-Gardez highway.